 ACTRA Members vote “YES” to new three-year Agreement

-The Alliance of Canadian Cinema, Television and Radio Artists (ACTRA), the Canadian Media Production Association (CMPA) and the Association Québécoise de la Production Médiatique (AQPM) commenced negotiations in Toronto on October 19, 2015.
-The IPA covers the engagement of Performers in all film, television and New Media production in Canada (except for British Columbia, which operates under a separate collective agreement negotiated by ACTRA’s local, UBCP/ACTRA).
-With the current IPA expiring December 31, 2015, the new Agreement will take effect January 1, 2016.
+The Alliance of Canadian Cinema, Television and Radio Artists (ACTRA), the Canadian Media Producers Association (CMPA) and the Association québécoise de la production médiatique (AQPM) completed negotiations in Toronto over a period of nine days, between November 5 and the early morning hours of November 14, 2018.
+The IPA covers the engagement of performers in all film, television and digital media production in Canada (except in British Columbia, which operates under a separate collective agreement negotiated by ACTRA’s local, UBCP/ACTRA).
+The new IPA will take effect January 1, 2019.

 ACTRA (Alliance of Canadian Cinema, Television and Radio Artists) is the national union of professional performers working in the English-language recorded media in Canada.
-ACTRA represents the interests of 22,000 members across Canada – the foundation of Canada’s highly acclaimed professional performing community.
+ACTRA represents the interests of over 25,000 members across the country – the foundation of Canada’s highly acclaimed professional performing community.